brunswickcomputing/racketmanager/readme.txt

 = 6.22.0 =
 * BUGFIX: use correct colour for playdown class in striped table
-* UPDATE: remove competition id from getLeagues calls
+* UPDATE: remove competition id from get_leagues calls
 * UPDATE: allow new teams to be added for league entry
 * UPDATE: check enough courts available for league entry